Rules and Regulations for Participation in All Town of Hempstead Programs

 - Personal checks must include the name, address and telephone number of the person who is registering for a program, requesting tickets for a performance or applying for a seasonal membership.

-- Please read program rules carefully.
+- Please read all rules and regulations carefully.

-Who is Considered a District Resident?
+Who is Considered a District or Non-District Resident?

-There are areas called park and special park districts within the parks and recreation system.
-Persons who reside in these specific areas pay different property taxes.
+Note: Persons who reside in these specific areas pay different property taxes.

-All homeowners in the town are members of the General Park Fund, which includes major beaches such as Town Park at Point Lookout and Forest City Park.
-State legislation created areas called Special Park Districts, where homeowners in these areas have exclusive use of parks and pools due to a separate tax levy.
+All individuals in the town are members of the General Park Fund, which includes major beaches such as Town Park at Point Lookout and Forest City Park.
+State legislation created areas called Special Park Districts, where individuals in these areas have exclusive use of parks and pools due to a separate tax levy.
 A town park district includes persons who do not live in special park districts and live in incorporated villages, which usually have their own recreation departments.

 For example, a person who lives in the Incorporated Village of Valley Stream must pay a non-district rate when entering a pool, while a person living in the unincorporated community of Valley Stream is considered a district resident because they pay special taxes which go into the park district fund.